elifesciences-publications/pyDentateeLife2020/README.md

 # pyDentateeLife2020

-This is a legacy repository dedicated to the reproducibility of our findings from Braganza et al. "Quantitative properties of a feedback circuit predict frequency-dependent pattern separation" eLife, 2020 http://dx.doi.org/10.7554/eLife.53148 that were generated with pyDentate.
+This is a legacy repository dedicated to the reproducibility of our findings from Braganza et al., "Quantitative properties of a feedback circuit predict frequency-dependent pattern separation" eLife, 2020 http://dx.doi.org/10.7554/eLife.53148 that were generated with pyDentate.
 If you want to use or build on pyDentate it is highly recommended to use the [active pyDentate repository](https://github.com/danielmk/pyDentate).

 # Running pyDentateeLife2020 legacy version